NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/tell-recipients-who-your-messages-are-from.md

 Before you can send text messages, you must choose and provide your text message sender name during onboarding.

+Your text message sender names will be then be reviewed by the National Cyber Security Centre.
+This can take up to 2 weeks.

 Text message sender names must:

 - have a limit of 11 characters